98switchpass/apace/README.md

 2. Add a virtual host called apace.local from your localhost, point DocumentRoot to "c:/wamp/www/apace" and Directory to "c:/wamp/www/apace/".
 Don’t forget to update your computers hosts file.
 If you don’t know how to set up  a virtual host on localhost watch this tutorial: https://www.youtube.com/watch?v=WC8H8sAJLrQ .
 The framework will not work without a virtual host.

-3. In the Apace framework, go to application/ap-admin/configuration/config.ini and open the file.
-Under [application], set ```baseurl = http://apace.local/``` .
-Go to application/app/configuration/config.ini, open the file and set set ```baseurl = http://apace.local/``` .
+3. In the Apace framework, go to application/app/configuration/config.ini, open the file and set set ```baseurl = http://apace.local/``` .

 4. DONE!